 - Checking out the beautiful masterpieces at the Denver Art Museum

-- Marveling at the plants in the Denver Botanic Garde
+- Marveling at the plants in the Denver Botanic Gardens

 - Shopping on 16th Street Mall

-But, that’s only the start of it.
-There are numerous things to see and do in Denver to keep you busy.
+And that’s only the start of the numerous things to see and do in Denver to keep you busy.